Troy Division of Assets Lawyer

 The guiding principle in the division of assets in New York divorce cases is the equitable division of property.
 Specifically, equitable division does not always mean evenly split, as a court can award certain assets to one party as it sees fit.
 For instance, a high-earner may recover fewer assets to help the other spouse following the divorce, especially if that other spouse was not employed during the marriage.

 When it comes to equitable divisions, there will be more than one way to allocate the property.
-A Troy property divison lawyer can work with a person to determine how they wish for their assets to be divided.
+A Troy lawyer can work with a person to determine how they wish for their assets to be divided.

 Other Issues Involved in a Divorce